pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 We have a configuration file for our tile ready to back up!
 Almost.
 There are a few more steps required before we're ready to commit.

-#### Parameterizing the Config
+#### Parameterizing the config

 Look through your `tas-config.yml` for any sensitive values.
-These values should be `((parameterized))` and saved off in a secrets store (in this example, we'll use Credhub).
+These values should be `((parameterized))` and saved off in a secrets store (in this example, we use CredHub).

-You should still be logged into Credhub.
+You should still be logged into CredHub.
 If not, login.
 Be sure to note the space at the beginning of the line.
 This will ensure your valuable secrets are not saved in terminal history.